What is Eutrophication?

 The process of natural eutrophication is much slower when compared to the process of anthropogenic eutrophication.
 This process is also somewhat dependant on the temperature of the environment.
 It may even be complemented by the temperature changes brought on by global warming.

-The primary adverse effects of eutrophication on aquatic bodies include a decrease in biodiversity, increase in toxicity of the water body, and change in species dominance.
-Some more important effects of this process are listed below.
+Primarily, the adverse effects of eutrophication on aquatic bodies include a decrease in biodiversity, increase in toxicity of the water body, and change in species dominance.
+Some other important effects of this process are listed below.

 - Phytoplanktons grow much faster in such situations.
 These phytoplankton species are toxic and are inedible.

 - Gelatinous zooplankton blooms fast in these waters.

-- Increased biomass of epiphytic and benthic algae can be observed.
+- Increased biomass of epiphytic and benthic algae can be observed in eutrophic waters.

 - Significant changes arise in the species composition of macrophytes and the biomass.

-- The water body develops a bad smell and color, and its treatment becomes difficult.
+- The water loses its transparency and develops a bad smell and color.
+The treatment of this water becomes difficult.

 - Depletion of dissolved oxygen in the water body.

 - Frequent fish kill incidents occur and many desirable fish species are removed from the water body.

-- Lowering of the populations of shellfish and harvestable fish.
+- The populations of shellfish and harvestable fish are lowered.